Turkish president meets Saudi leaders in first visit since Khashoggi killing

 Few details about Erdogan's itinerary were made public, and the trip was closed to independent media.

-A Turkish official told AFP that Erdogan was not likely to make any formal announcement during the trip, which was expected to stretch into Friday.
+A Turkish official told AFP that Erdogan was not likely to make any formal announcement during the trip, which was expected to conclude Friday.

 Economic interests are "a major, major driver" of Erdogan's visit, said Dina Esfandiary, senior Middle East adviser for the International Crisis Group.